imatix/gsl/README.txt

 ### Building and installing

+Dependencies:

+* pcre package (e.g. libpcre3-dev)

-To build from git on a UNIX-like box:
+To build from git on a UNIX-like box, and install into /usr/local/bin:

     git clone git://github.com/imatix/gsl
     cd gsl/src
     make
     sudo make install

+To show command-line help:

+    ./gsl

 ### This Document